Next.js CDN Caching For Self-hosted Websites - CloudFlare and others

 This one's easy, as you can have full control over what headers you wish to return in each particular case, as these pages are fully dynamic, with server processing on each request (eg no default caching and no static prebuild).

-If you don't return any own Cache-Control header value, you'll see:
+If you don't return any custom Cache-Control

 private, no-cache, no-store, max-age=0, must-revalidate